exd02/CSS_RespawnKiller/README.md

             <tr>
                 <td><code>css_autodetectrespawnkill</code></td>
                 <td>&lt;0/1&gt;</td>
                 <td>Enable or disable auto detection for respawn kill.
-If this is enabled the <code>css_setmaprespawntime</code> value will be setted to 0.</td>
+Enable this if the map don't have a respawn killer time.</td>
             </tr>
             <tr>
                 <td><code>css_setmaprespawntime</code></td>
                 <td>&lt;seconds&gt;</td>
                 <td>Set the respawn time in seconds for the map.
 0 to ignore.
-If assign a time to respawn on the map, the <code>css_autodetectrespawnkill</code> will be turned off.</td>
+If you're using this, it's recomended setting <code>css_autodetectrespawnkill</code> to 0.</td>
             </tr>
         </tbody>
     </table>